 Binoculars are not as tricky as you might think… Outdoorphoto receives a lot of queries regarding binoculars and as such have decided to list some of our most frequently asked questions followed by direct and uncomplicated answers.
 After all, we want to give our valued customers the best possible advice.
 Let’s start with the basics:

 Binocular numbers and terminology explained

 What do the different numbers and symbols mean with regards to the binocular specifications?

-Meaning that if you were to view a subject that is a 100m away from you, with a pair of binoculars that has a 10x magnification, you will perceive it as if it was merely 10m away from you.
-Basically taking the distance and dividing it by the magnification will give you the perceived distance from your subject.
+Magnification is the degree to which something is or can be magnified/enlarged visually, meaning that if you were to view a subject that is a 100m away from you, with a pair of binoculars that has a 10x magnification, you will perceive it as if it was merely 10m away from you.
+To calculate the perceived distance from your subject, take the distance and divide it by the magnification factor.

 Why is the diameter of the front element of any importance?

 Theoretically the larger the front element of the binoculars, the better the image result will be.
 The reason for this is that an increase in the front element’s diameter will increase the light-gathering capabilities of the binoculars.
 It should, however, be noted that there are other factors that influence the light-gathering capabilities of the binoculars such as the refractive index of the glass and coatings used to reduce this figure but can be ignored for now.